aihpi/pilotproject-leichte-sprache/README.md

 # Leichte Sprache

+## Generelle Hinweise zur Nutzung dieses Prototypen / General Information on Usage of this Protoype

+Dieser Prototyp erstellt einen ersten Vorschlag für eine Version eines Textes in Leichter Sprache, der zum Beispiel an eine Übersetzerin oder einen Übersetzer für Leichte Sprache weitergegeben werden kann.
+Der generierte Text ist oft noch nicht perfekt.
+Wir empfehlen eine nachträgliche Prüfung auf inhaltliche Korrektheit und Verständlichkeit.
+Insbesondere ersetzt dieser Prototyp nicht die Prüfung durch Personen, die der Zielgruppe Leichter Sprache angehören.

+This prototype creates an initial proposal for a version of a text in simple language that can be passed to a translator for simple language.
+The generated text is often not yet perfect.
+We recommend a subsequent check for correctness of content and comprehensibility.
+In particular, this prototype does not replace checking by people who belong to the Simple Language target group.

 ## Simplify German language!

 Locally-run tool to simplify German into "Leichte Sprache" (easy language) based on Large Language Models (LLMs).